velour/mid/README.md

 Run `cmd/mid/mid` from the dev area, or click on Mid.app on OSX, or mid.exe in the Windows Mid folder.

-The default controls are ESDF-style for movement, `j` to swing the sword, `u` to perform general actions like opening doors, and `n` to access the inventory.
+The default controls are ESDF-style for movement, `j` to swing the sword, `u` to perform general actions like opening doors, `n` to access the inventory, and `k` to cast a spell if you have one.
 You can change the controls in the options menu, or by providing a keymap file to the `-k` flag of the mid executable.
 For an example, look at dvorak.km.

 Debugging